-Often during the year you receive a flyer promoting a free recycling days for old or used items.
+At different times in the year you may receive a flyer promoting a free recycling days for old, damaged or unused items.
 These collections can be for household or office equipment including clothes, metal, electrical or garden tools.
-Great you think!
-I can declutter my home, but do you dare to think these collectors might not be regulated or legal?

-COUNTY COUNCIL across Dublin a different times have warned residents to ignore these type of paper recycling flyers that has been put through letterboxes
+COUNTY COUNCILS across Dublin at different times have warned residents to ignore these type of collections promoted by paper recycling flyers that has been put through letter boxes.
+They generally have no waste permit or collection permit numbers noted.

 These flyer advertises a ‘Free Recycling Day’ with the opportunity to dispose all sorts of things; car batteries, laptops, TVs, wardrobes and much more, stuff that wouldn’t be allowed in a regular recycling bin and usually need a paid collection.

-These flyers are bogus, should be ignored and handing items over can lead to illegal dumping of your stuff.
+These flyers are bogus, should be ignored and handing items over can lead to illegal dumping of your stuff and finds if material are indentified as

 Bogus Recycling – a reality